 Slogan - Reach a higher level of soccer through learning methods while having fun and playing.

-Carlos Zavaleta is a former professional soccer player who was selected to the U-20 National Team to be the starting sweeper of his native country of El Salvador at age 15.
-He signed to play 2nd division soccer at age 14 and, after the playing for the U-20 National Team , signed to be a starting defender for the First Division Club Excelsior in the professional rankings of El Salvador at age 16 where he shined as the eventual starting sweeper and captain for that club from ages 16 through 18.
+Carlos Zavaleta is a former professional soccer player who signed to play 2nd division soccer at age 14 and, after the playing for the U-20 National Team , signed to be a starting defender in First Division in the professional rankings of El Salvador at age 16 where he shined as the eventual starting sweeper and captain for that club from ages 16 through 18.
+He was selected to play for the National Team at age 18.

 He played professional ball in the American Soccer League for several years in Los Angeles after leaving UCLA.
-He led the California Sunshine to the Championship game and earned an All-Star status in the league.
+He captained the California Sunshine to the National Championship game and earned an All-Star status in the league.
+Carlos also played with the Phoenix Inferno of the Major Indoor Soccer League.

 Carlos, we are so pleased with Alex and Austin's development through your classes; they have gained both skill and confidence that is quite noticable to us and others.
 When I asked Alex if he wanted to take another session, he said he wants to keep taking classes as long as allowed.